 Every medical student has heard stories of the sleepless nights that await them in their future residency programs.
 Residents work long shifts and devote up to 80 hours a week to patient care.
-But are they being compensated enough for their hard work?
+But how much do residents make for all their hard work?

 It isn't easy to give one answer to the question of how much the average resident makes in a year.
-There are plenty of factors that can influence how much a resident is paid aside from seniority.
-Geography, employer, and specialty are all factors that impact resident pay.
+There are plenty of factors that can influence how much a resident is paid aside from seniority, including:

-By most standards, a resident's salary will begin around $60,000 a year, and their salary will increase by approximately $5,000 with each year of residency.
-This figure is subject to change based on geography, specialty, and individual workplaces, though it's safe to assume residents remain around the $50,000 area initially.
+By most standards, an average residency salary will begin at around $60,000 a year, and their salary will increase by approximately $5,000 with each year of residency.
+This figure is subject to change based on several factors, though it's safe to assume residents initially remain around the $50,000 area.

 Resident salaries increase throughout residency programs, as years of experience mean added responsibility.
 The $3,000-$5,000 pay increase per year seems consistent throughout all residency programs in the U.S. and Canada.